purpleclay/nsv/docs/playground.md

 status: new
 ---

-# Explore with the Playground
+# Explore using the Playground

 <span class="rounded-pill">:material-test-tube: experimental</span>

-Explore using `nsv` directly within the tool by launching the in-built playground.
+Explore using `nsv` by launching the in-built playground.

 ## Version templating

-TODO
+Discover how the internal go template is used when generating the next semantic version:

 ```sh
 nsv playground --with '{{.Version}}'